-Generally, to earn a Bachelor’s degree, student has to complete 120 credits over a span of 4 years.
-This means, to stay on track, he / she has to complete 30 credits every year, i.e. 15 credits per semester, which usually means completing 5 courses/subjects every semester of college.
+Generally, to earn a Bachelor’s degree, a student has to complete 120 credits over a span of 4 years.
+This means, to stay on track, he / she has to complete 30 credits every year, i.e., 15 credits per semester, which usually means completing 5 courses/subjects every semester of college.

 Another important thing to note here is that a course is like an entire subject and not just a chapter.
 In school, you are given one subject to study throughout the year and you have to finish xyz number of chapters per term.
 In colleges in USA, you have to finish an entire subject (or course) in one semester.

-So, as compared to studying 4-5 chapter for your first terms, you need to study the entire subject for the semester.
+So, as compared to studying 4-5 chapters for your first terms, you need to study the entire subject for the semester.

-Credits are earned by completing courses, obviously.
+Credits are earned by completing courses.
 But you need to choose your courses carefully.
 You have a major that you choose to graduate in.
-You need to choose your subjects according to the major you want to graduate in.
+You need to select your subjects according to the major you want to graduate in.
 You can’t just expect a major in physics by studying art history and fashion design for two semesters, right?